Basalt: Earth

 Basalt is the most common volcanic rock type on Earth, making up over 90% of all volcanic rock on the planet.
 The crustal portions of oceanic tectonic plates are composed predominantly of basalt, produced from upwelling mantle below the ocean ridges.
 Basalt is also the principal volcanic rock in many oceanic islands, including the islands of Hawaiʻi, the Faroe Islands, and Réunion.
 The eruption of basalt lava is observed by geologists at about 20 volcanoes per year.

 Basalt is the rock most typical of large igneous provinces.
 These include continental flood basalts, the most voluminous basalts found on land.
 Examples of continental flood basalts included the Deccan Traps in India, the Chilcotin Group in British Columbia, Canada, the Paraná Traps in Brazil, the Siberian Traps in Russia, the Karoo flood basalt province in South Africa, and the Columbia River Plateau of Washington and Oregon.
+Basalt is also prevalent across extensive regions of the Eastern Galilee, Golan, and Bashan in Israel and Syria.

 Basalt also is common around volcanic arcs, specially those on thin crust.

 Ancient Precambrian basalts are usually only found in fold and thrust belts, and are often heavily metamorphosed.
 These are known as greenstone belts, because low-grade metamorphism of basalt produces chlorite, actinolite, epidote and other green minerals.